unlimited video and image generation on the ad-supported free tier — here is why Try It Free →

 What do paid plans add beyond the free tier?

-More credits per day, priority generation queuing, and higher-resolution outputs.
-The core generation quality is identical — paid users get more volume and speed, not better AI.
+Ad-free generation, instant GPU cluster access, priority generation queuing, and higher-resolution outputs.
+The core generation quality is identical — paid users get speed and convenience, not better AI.

 Sustainable Free.
 Not Venture-Funded Free.

 Built on owned hardware, bootstrapped economics, and respect for users.
-ZSky AI — 200 free credits at signup + 100 daily when logged in, forever.
+ZSky AI — unlimited video and image generation on the ad-supported free tier, forever.

 Create Free Now →